ari-goldman/ari-goldman/README.md

 <hl></hl>

 ### who?
-- I'm a third year computer science student currently attending CU Boulder
+- I'm a senior Computer Science student currently attending the University of Colorado Boulder
+  - Minoring in Computer Engineering and German Studies
   - I also work there as a Software Developer Intern :)
 - I love creating visually pleasing things that also provide useful functions!

-### things I know
+### things I know:
 - C/C++ 🐀
 - Java 🐧
 - Python 🐍